Best-Paying Jobs for RNs with BSNs

 2. Legal Nurse Consultant

-A legal nurse consultant serves as a medical expert on legal cases, including personal injury, medical malpractice, product liability, and worker's compensation claims.
+A nurse consultant serves as a medical expert on legal cases like personal injury, medical malpractice, and worker's comp.
 Employers can include law firms, insurance companies, government agencies, hospitals, or private consulting firms.

-These roles require strong analytical and advocacy skills, and many allow nurses to set their own hours.
+These roles require strong advocacy skills, and many allow nurses to set their own hours.

 3. Travel Nurse

-Travel nurses take on short-term contracts to fill urgent staffing needs due to factors like rural location, natural disasters, strikes, or medical leave.
+Travel nurses take on short-term contracts to fill urgent staffing needs due to rural location, natural disasters, or strikes.
 Contracts range from a few days to several months and can be domestic or international.

-Specializing in high-demand areas like ICU, OR, oncology, or neonatal care can increase earnings.
+Specializing in areas like OR, ICU, or oncology can increase earnings.

 4. Flight Transport Nurse

-Flight nurses provide critical care during air transport between facilities or in emergency situations.
-They work in high-pressure environments and often have advanced training in trauma, labor and delivery, or neonatal care.
+Flight nurses provide critical care during air transport between sites or in emergency situations.
+They work in high-pressure settings and often have advanced training in trauma, labor and delivery, or neonatal care.

 Average salary: $85,700, with higher pay for those with specialized experience.